russellh76/FiddlerCustomRules/README.md

 ##  Cookie Hardcode
 Hardcode a session ID that overwrites the value used by the browser.
+Logic is presently wholly contained in the OnBeforeRequest function.

 ##  Cross Domain Sessionization.
 Configure IFs for the relevant domains such that sessions will stitch across domain.
+Logic is presently wholly contained in the OnBeforeRequest function.

+## Reverse Proxy configuration
+Handy for redirecting an existing POST to a different target page/domain.
+Logic is presently wholly contained in the OnBeforeRequest function.